A limit of nonplanar 5-body central configurations is nonplanar

 {\bf Abstract.} \citet{moeckel}, \citet{moeckelsimo} proved that, while continuously changing the masses, a 946-body planar central configuration bifurcates into a spatial central configuration.
 We show that this kind of bifurcation does not occur with 5 bodies.
 Question 17 in the list \citet{ACS} is thus answered negatively.

 \centerline{\bf 1.
 Introduction}

 The aim of this article is to prove the following Theorem, where $n$-body configurations are thought of as configurations of positions $(q_1,\dots,q_n)\in(\R^p)^n$ together with positive masses $(m_1,\dots,m_n)\in\R^n$.
-The dimension of a configuration is the dimension of the space generated by the vectors $(q_2-q_1,q_3-q_1,\dots,q_n-q_1)$.
+The positive integer $p$ is the dimension of the position space.
+The dimension $d$ of a configuration is the dimension of the space generated by the vectors $(q_2-q_1,q_3-q_1,\dots,q_n-q_1)$.
+We have $d\leq p$ and $d\leq n-1$.
 By ``limit'' we mean the limit of a converging sequence in the space $(\R^p)^n\times \R^n$.
 Each position tends to the limiting position and each mass tends to a limiting mass, which is assumed to be positive.

 {\bf 1.1.
 Theorem.} A 5-body central configuration which is the limit of a sequence of 5-body central configurations of dimension $d$ is of dimension $d$.

 The corresponding result is true for $n\leq 4$, unknown for $6\leq n\leq 945$, false for $n=946$ (see \S 4.3).
 Recall that a configuration of $n$ bodies with given positive masses is {\it central} if and only if it is, for some $\lambda>0$, a critical point of the amended Newtonian force function $U+\lambda I/2$, where